 Mission

-Together we make children’s lives more promising by supporting small-scale projects in developing countries.
+Together we make children’s lives more promising by supporting local educational projects in developing countries.

 Realised projects